Fellowships (Pre-doctoral, Post-doctoral, and Clinical)

 The UCSF Osher Center for Integrative Medicine is committed to training the next generation, and we believe that change in healthcare is happening.
-The following programs provide pre and post-doctoral training in the field of integrative medicine.
+Applications are due in November for pre and post-doctoral research and clinical fellowships.

 The UCSF Osher training program provides the following:

 - An interdisciplinary clinical and research environment that brings together physicians, credentialed CAM practitioners, behavioral scientists, social scientists, ethicists, and health services researchers.

 - Exposure to diverse complementary, alternative, and integrative approaches to patient care involving patients in all age groups from early childhood through adolescence, adulthood and geriatric patients.

 - Access to practitioners with clinical expertise in CAM and integrative approaches to care.

 - Training opportunities for teaching skills and career mentoring.

 - Access to advanced training in biological and psychological research methodologies to support clinical research in CAM and integrative medicine.

 - Academic training in clinical research.
 All program participants will be encouraged to complete the UCSF Training in Clinical Research (TICR) program: http://www.epibiostat.ucsf.edu/courses/post.html.

 - Strong mentoring by an experienced and diverse research faculty.